 Expansion of Xinjiang Model

-Authorities rolled out its first mass DNA collection program in China’s northwestern region of Xinjiang, home to the largest Muslim minorities in the country.
+Authorities rolled out its first mass DNA collection program in China’s northwestern region of Xinjiang, home to the largest number of Muslim minorities in the country.

 In 2016, authorities in Xinjiang placed orders for DNA analysis equipment, which cost 80 million yuan ($11.23 million).